Spain's Football Optimism Ahead of 2026 World Cup Tempered by Caution

 The evolving sentiment reflects Spain's football resurgence but also highlights the delicate balance between confidence and humility.
 As one article notes, although Spain feels "powerful and favored," caution remains advisable to avoid the pitfalls of excessive optimism that have historically challenged top teams.
 This nuanced mood echoes both pride in recent achievements and a realistic understanding of the challenges that lie ahead at the World Cup.

-This article was synthesized and translated from native language sources to provide English-speaking readers with local perspectives.
+This article was translated and synthesized from Spanish sources, providing English-speaking readers with local perspectives.